minenux/3d_armor/README.md

 * Improved **optimized reduced textures, with more colorfull aditions**
 * The texture of **admin armor was improved with new desing**
 * Some checks for avoid nil on game for older engines

+Differences

+This armor pack tracks all the upstream original Stuart ones, plus patches from mt-mods fork, but the only removed feature is the protected armor stand and more detailes separate damage.

 ### Contribution